 - Penal Code 266 PC - enticing a child into prostitution,

-- Penal Code 288.4 PC – arrange meeting with a minor for lewd purposes,
+- Penal Code 288.4 PC – arrange a meeting with a minor for lewd purposes,

 - Penal Code 289 PC - sexual penetration with a foreign object,

 - Penal Code 314 PC - indecent exposure.